Code-Institute-Submissions/highroadlowroad/README.md

 <img src="assets/img/markerError.png" width="200">

-Simple errors such as this were overlooked, however, are fundamental to the User Experience.
+Simple errors such as this hadn't been noticed until testing, however I believe were fundamental to the User Experience, as without the custom marker, the dedicated marker legend would have been redundant, and places of interest would not have been visible to the User.

+#### Fixed Position Scrolling

+On scrolling, the background images were set to a fixed position, of the browser window - excluding of course the scrollbar - to give the illusion that the text content was moving <em>around</em> the images.
+Having seen this used on many modern commercial websites, I thought that this would transition well between background images, however on testing, the images were distorted on smaller devices, and the effect wasn't identifiable.
+This was due to lack of support by browsers on smaller devices, and instead implemented the open-source Scroll Reveal package, as mentioned.

 ### Scalability
-Ideas to further develop the site's seamless use, and better User Experience, would be to include radio buttons, which, using Javascript could interact with the Google Maps API.
+Ideas to further develop the site's seamless use, and improved User Experience, would be to include radio buttons, which, using Javascript could interact with the Google Maps API.
 For example, labelling two radio buttons: "City" and "Rural", then, when selecting the respective button, the relevant markers would appear on the Google Map.

-What would also benefit the site is to include an API which allowed for the user to organise UK-wide travel arrangements -
+What would also benefit the site is to include an API which allowed for the user to organise UK-wide travel arrangements - which would enable the user to read the Highland destinations highlighted on the interactive Google Map.

-to be able to reach the destinations highlighted on the interactive Google Map.
-Another element to be added to improve the users experience, would be to add a feature box, with approved tour sites who are happy to be advertised on the HighRoadLowRoad site.
+Another element to be added to improve the users experience, would be to add a feature box, with approved tour providers who are interested in being advertised on the HighRoadLowRoad site.

 ### Speed Testing
 To measure the speed of the site's loading, GTMetrix was used.
 [Clicking on this link](https://gtmetrix.com/reports/lhbank.github.io/xDU0IArs/),